DSR-RHIT/me447-visualizing-data/cm/cm302-report-portfolio-studio.md

   - Add another sentence stating something you learned from the Tufte reading.
   - Add the citation.
   - Knit and check the result.
+An error is thrown if the bib file contains errors.
+See our [BiBTeX page](cm303-report-bibtex.md) again to check the formatting of the entry types and fields in the bib file.

 <br> <a href="#top">▲ top of page</a>